qwertie/home/misc/Atlas-Shrugged-summary.md

 Rearden leaves without saying a word, calmly, as calls behind him say "it's too early!".
 Approaching his mills, a mob is trying to storm the gate.
 The booth by the entrance is on fire.
 There are gunshots.
 Hank drives toward an alternate entrance, and sees the Wet Nurse, who has been shot.

 > "They shot me, so I wouldn't talk ...
-I wanted to prevent [...] what they're doing [...] that riot . . . it's staged ... on orders from Washington [...].
+I wanted to prevent [...] what they're doing [...] that riot ... it's staged ... on orders from Washington [...].
 They want to make it look like you're starving your workers [...] and the government's got to step in for your own protection and for public safety. [...]
-Don't let them get away with it, Mr. Rearden! . . .
-Tell the country . . . tell the people [...]
-They called me in on a . . .a strategy conference . . . there was a man there by the name of Peters . . . from the Unification Board . . . he ' s a stooge of Tinky Holloway . . . who's a stooge of Orren Boyle . . . [...] . . . they wanted me to sign a lot of passes ... to let some of the goons in [...]
+Don't let them get away with it, Mr. Rearden! ...
+Tell the country ... tell the people [...]
+They called me in on a ...a strategy conference ... there was a man there by the name of Peters ... from the Unification Board ... he ' s a stooge of Tinky Holloway ... who's a stooge of Orren Boyle ... [...] ... they wanted me to sign a lot of passes ... to let some of the goons in [...]
 I refused to sign the passes."

 He ran out to try to tell the superintendant but couldn't find him, and the phone wires were cut.
 He was shot as he ran to his car, and he was thrown in a pit.

-> "those things they taught us . . . [...]
-Dying ... it wouldn't make any difference to chemicals, but—but it does, to me . . .
-And . . . and, I guess, it makes a difference to an animal, too . . .
-But they said there are no values . . . only social customs ...
+> "those things they taught us ... [...]
+Dying ... it wouldn't make any difference to chemicals, but—but it does, to me ...
+And ... and, I guess, it makes a difference to an animal, too ...
+But they said there are no values ... only social customs ...
 No values!"

 The Wet Nurse knows he's dying; Rearden asks him to fight to live — for him.
 "You wanted to fight my battle.
 Will you fight this one with me, as our first?"
 But he dies as Hank carries him toward the side entrance.
 Hank is angry at the teachers and colleges that had taught the people of the world.